Vikas-Rathod1/Python_Object_Oriented_Programming/README.md

 # Python_Object_Oriented_Programming
-All the  OOPs concepts is been covered in this repository.
+All the  Object-oriented programming concepts are covered in this repository.